Viseu

 Practical tips for Expats in Viseu

 • Visa and Residency: Ensure you have the necessary visa and residency permits in order.
 Consult with the Portuguese embassy or consulate in your home country for specific requirements.
+The Portuguese immigration website (AIMA) is also a valuable resource.

 • Healthcare: Familiarize yourself with the Portuguese healthcare system and consider obtaining private health insurance.
-Register with the local health center and find a doctor or specialist who speaks English, if needed.
+Register with the local health center and find a doctor or specialist who speaks English if needed.

 • Housing: Start your housing search early and consider working with a local real estate agent.
 Be prepared to provide documentation such as proof of income and references.
+Websites like Idealista and Imovirtual are excellent resources for finding properties.

 Final words